frankovacevich/homepage/_posts/2024-06-08-functional-nodes-uns-mqtt.md

 - `Client A` can receive real-time data from node `N`, so it has permission to subscribe to `alv1/w/N`.
 - `Client B` can receive Read Messages on node `N`, so it has permissions to subscribe to `alv1/r/N`.
 - `Client B` should also be able to send back a Response Message for every Read Message, so it needs permissions to publish to `alv1/+/N`.
 Notice the `+` wildcard used.
 Notice this also covers `alv1/w/N`, which is useful if the same client also sends real-time updates.
 Otherwise, it needs to be restricted from writing to this topic.
-- `Client A` needs to be able to receive the Response Message, so it needs permissions to subscribe to `alv1/+/N`.
-Notice that this also includes `alv1/w/N`, meaning by default a client with access to node `N` only needs subscription access to `alv1/+/N` for real-time and "historical" data.
+- `Client A` needs to be able to receive the Response Message, so it needs permissions to subscribe to `alv1/x/N`.

-The weak point with this structure is that any client can be listening to any Response Message.
-For example, if `Client A` sends a Read Message for node `N`, any other `Client C`  could intercept the Response Message.
-However, this only happens if `Client C` has permissions to subscribe to `alv1/+/N`, and in that case it could get the same data from `Client B` (the one responding to the Read Message) directly anyways.
+We can also add a random number to identify each request, so that multiple requests sent by `Client A` can be tracked individually as the responses come back.
+The client needs to unsubscribe to `alv1/x/N` once all the responses are received (or it decides to time out).

 ## Extending the Message types